vector-js/vector/hugo/content/svg/_index.md

 <svg></svg>
 {{< /highlight >}}

-Often elements have attributes that describe additional details about the element.
+Elements have attributes that describe additional details about the element.
 Attributes are defined in the opening tag in the form of attribute="...".
 The svg element should have a xmlns atrribute which defines the xml name space to be used, and often has a width and height attribute defined.
 This can be seen in the SVG image below which also defined a circle element with the attributes cx, cy, and r.

 {{< highlight svg >}}
 <svg xmlns="http://www.w3.org/2000/svg" width="200" height="100">